KorfLab/datacore/project_rloop/README.md

 ```
 python3 extract_rloops.py --blacklist blacklist.bed chr1.fa.gz LS61A.rep1.neg.bg.gz > 300.fa
+python3 extract_rloops.py --blacklist blacklist.bed chr1.fa.gz LS61A.rep1.pos.bg.gz > 235.fa
 ```

-This produces a file of 300 R-loop sequences.
-They are converted so that they are all on the same strand.
+This produces 2 files of R-loop sequences.
+The 235 are on the positive strand and the 300 are on the negative strand.